A Casimir preserving scheme for long-time simulation of spherical ideal hydrodynamics: Rotating sphere: Rossby-Haurwitz (RH) waves

 \section{Rotating sphere: Rossby-Haurwitz (RH) waves}

-Although the main focus in this paper is on the non-rotating sphere, we like to stress that the numerical methods also works well for rotating spheres.
-To showcase this, we demonstrate in this appendix how our spatial-time discretization also captures typical features of the Euler equations on a rotating sphere.
+Although the main focus in this paper is on the non-rotating sphere, we like to stress that the numerical method also works well for rotating spheres, of high relevance in geophysical flows.
+Indeed, we demonstrate in this appendix how our spatial-time discretization also captures typical features of the quasi-geostrophic equations on a rotating sphere.
 A well known class of exact solutions to the vorticity equation \eqref{euleq2} on a rotating sphere are the Rossby-Haurwitz (RH) waves.
 In terms of spherical harmonics the general formula is

 where $\alpha_l=\frac{1}{2}\left(\frac{2C}{l(l+1)}-C+1\right)$, $\omega^{lm}\in\Cc$, $C\in\Rr$ and $l=1,2,\dots$.
 In particular, for $C=\frac{l(l+1)}{l(l+1)-2}$, we get $\alpha_l=0$ corresponding to \textit{stationary RH waves}.